-Students with alcohol and/or substance abuse problems or those wanting information about alcoholism or substance abuse should contact a counselor in Student Services or at any of the off-campus agencies providing counseling and rehabilitation services.
+Students with alcohol and/or substance abuse problems or those wanting information about alcoholism or substance abuse should contact their academic advisor or at of the off-campus agencies providing counseling and rehabilitation services.

-A listing of off-campus agencies is available from a counselor, or the Student Services' office.
+A listing of off-campus agencies is available from their academic advisor.